Castle Rock - East Face Rock Climbing

 The fastest approach is to take the south road/trail from the trailhead, and head north on the trail that goes along the east front of the rock.
 Look for a flagged sign for Crimson Arete and follow the trail uphill to the left.
 The majority of the routes are in the "notch" on the east face and are reached by the Crimson Arete trail.

-Browse More Classics in Castle Rock - East Face
+Browse More Rock Climbing Classics in Castle Rock - East Face

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Castle Rock - East Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Castle Rock - East Face:

 Featured Route For Castle Rock - East Face

 Down and Out 5.11 6c+ 23 VIII- 23 E4 5c Idaho

 : ... : Castle Rock - East Face

 This is the visor roof crack that sticks out on the East face of Castle Rock.
 It is easiest to approach via the walk off above the Crack House.
 Be careful if you choose to scramble to the belay just below the roof as the rock is still lichen covered.Climb into the back of the roof then come out, I used a jug around the final lip and heel hook.
 This has a 5.11 rating, but it is more similar to a roped up boulder problem. ...[more]
 Browse More Classics in Idaho